-Exploring Additional Resources:
+Exploring Additional Resources

 Check out these links to learn more about the student data import:

-- How to Re-Upload Failed Rows
+- Importer: Re-Uploading Failed Rows

-- CSV File Requirements and Formatting
+- Importer App: CSV Rules and File Requirements

-- Troubleshooting: Importer Date Formatting
+- Importer: Date Formatting

 - Importer Help Center

-Glossary of Required Fields:
+Glossary of Required Fields

 Every student file you upload must have these eight fields:

-email_address: This is the basic identifier for each user in Handshake.
+email_address: this is the basic identifier for each user in Handshake.
 This must be unique for each user — meaning that the same email cannot be tied to two student accounts.
 As a security measure, the .edu domain must belong to your institution.
 If your students do not use .edu emails, you can use a generic (.gmail.com, etc) address.

-username: This MUST be unique and should never change for each student.
+username: this MUST be unique and should never change for each student.
 This serves as the “anchor” in imports so that other sensitive fields (such as email) can be updated around this value.
 Most schools will use a student’s school ID number.
 This should NOT match any part of a student’s email_address, or their cardID, as both fields are subject to change (due to last name changes, lost ID cards, etc.).

-auth_identifier: Required if using SSO.
+auth_identifier: required if using SSO.
 This will be used to check against the returned attribute from SSO systems to authenticate students.
-Students will not enter this value on login, this is a background identifier attribute.
+Students will not enter this value on login; this is a background identifier attribute.
 This value CAN match their email_address value, or part of it, if necessary.

-first_name: Student's first name.
+first_name: student's first name.

-school_year_name: This field is where you can enter the exact school year that a student is currently in.
+school_year_name: this field is where you can enter the exact school year that a student is currently in.
 Here are the different values you can include in this field.
-Please note the capitalization and spelling — they have to match exactly! (required as of 6/11/18)
+Please note the capitalization and spelling — they have to match exactly!

-Freshman Sophomore Junior Senior Masters
+Freshman Sophomore Junior Senior